 Pulley misalignment or wear can also be at fault.
 The belt on the pulleys are meant to run straight, if they are moving side to side on any of the pulleys it will cause a squeaking sound.

-While it is not a big problem for the car, the squeak can be annoying, but is easily resolvable by replacing the belt.
+This squeak can be annoying, but it’s not a big issue for the car and can be resolved by replacing the belt.
 A good mechanic will determine what requires replacement.

 The cambelt (also called a timing belt) is a critical component that ensures that the rotation of the crankshaft and camshaft – the car’s internal combustion engine -- are in synchronisation.